flyingrobots/TASKS-bash/README.md

 2. Claims and executes `tests`
 3. Pattern continues: `integration` → `docs`

-Each minion:
+Each minion receives a prompt that:

+- Explicitly **forbids running git commands**
+- Warns it is working alongside other workers on the same branch (expect transient test/build/edit failures from concurrent edits)
-- Receives the task description via stdin
+- Includes the task description

+Minion behavior:
 - Executes via `TASKS_LLM_WORKER_CMD`
 - Writes everything to `.tasks/logs/<task_id>.log`
 - On success: moves task to `closed/`